BichengLUO/K3SimSearch/README.md

 [Info] Start reading matrix from local cache...
 [Info] Reading matrix data done!
 [Info] Matrix established!
-Enter the word to search ("quit" to exit):
+Enter the word to search ("q" to exit):
 ```

 Enter such word as `feckless` to find its definitions and similar words: